buhrmi/buhrmi/README.md

 ![Buhrmi Investments](https://pbs.twimg.com/profile_banners/709371380098183168/1714393264/1500x500)
 ## Hi there

-Welcome to the Investors Club.
-Come join us and push the musical landscape in South East Asia and Japan into a healthy and sustainable direction.
+Welcome to buhrmi's Investment Club.
+We always put our money where our mouth is, and push the musical landscape in South East Asia and Japan into healthy and sustainable direction.

 ### Portfolio Companies